iuni-cadre/BetaDemoCode/README.md

 ```
 We will illustrate how to generate edge lists from large citation data set using distributed cluster and the result is delivered through the "ISSI Data Package".

+***
+The second notebook will read from the output of the first, and conduct 2nd-order citation analysis.
 ```
 Notebook: demo04.ipynb
 ```